Rahul is a TV addict who can't get enough of twisted, gasp-inducing shows like "The Handmaid's Tale" and "Black Mirror."

 - Prison Break

 If there was someone who could make you believe in magic, it would definitely be the charming and alluring, Patrick Jane.
 Jane works as a consultant for the CBI and helps them solve cases using his psychic abilities.

 Truth be told, he just pays good attention.
 After his wife and daughter are murdered by a serial killer named Red John, he sets out on a mission to hunt him down and uses the CBI’s resources to help his quest.
 No matter how cunningly Jane tries to discover the killer’s true identity, Red John always seems to be one step ahead.

 Jane always has a mental picture of eliminating his daughter’s killer by going against the law, but constantly questions if he can really do it.
 The show has brilliantly written scenes that display the protagonist’s mental abilities, often fooling others into believing that he really has psychic powers.

-All the seven seasons of this series meticulously chronicles the changes the main character goes through with each episode, as he develops deep friendships with his crime-solving peers.
+All the seven seasons of The Mentalist meticulously chronicles the changes the main character goes through with each episode, as he develops deep friendships with his crime-solving peers.

 2. Breaking Bad